Chaotic-Potato/Pong/API.md

   - Do NOT send pair message back or you will infinitely loop

 ##Client -> Client
+- PairMessage
+  - Data is the actual message :: {data: x, type: y}
+  - Type will be one of the messages below:
 - Move
   - Client has moved to a new y-value
   - Data is new y-value